sjjames020/sjjames020/README.md

 ## 🌱 What I'm Up To

-Right now I'm currently solidifying my knowledge in Python and taking Meta's frontend development course!
+Right now I'm currently solidifying my knowledge in Python and Studying Cybersecurity.
+I'm focusing on Ethics of Technology right now.

 I'm constantly learning and exploring new technologies to stay ahead in the rapidly evolving tech landscape.
 Open to work.